-5.3 The Director, Human Rights & Equity, facilitates the implementation of the Policy by educating the University community with respect to the Policy, and supervising the Human Rights Office and its activities.
-The Director, Human Rights & Equity, is not an advocate for either party to a complaint.
-The University Secretary supervises the Director, Human Rights & Equity.
+5.3 The Director, Human Rights, facilitates the implementation of the Policy by educating the University community with respect to the Policy, and supervising the Human Rights Office and its activities.
+The Director, Human Rights, is not an advocate for either party to a complaint.
+The University Secretary supervises the Director, Human Rights.

 5.4 The Human Rights Policy Board provides policy advice to the University Secretary concerning the implementation of the Human Rights Policy and carries out other functions as provided for in the Policy.
 The Human Rights Policy Board will consist of three faculty members, three staff members, four students (at least one graduate and one undergraduate), and a Chair.
 Appointments of staff and faculty will normally be for a three-year term and student appointments will be for one-year terms.
 The length of terms may be modified to establish a rotation of membership.
 The quorum for the Human Rights Policy Board is four members.
 To provide for possible absence of its Chair, the Board will elect a Vice Chair.
 Members of the Board must be advised of their responsibilities as set out in the Information Policy (I10.04) and the Confidentiality Policy (I10.10).

 5.5 Where a determination of reasonable apprehension of bias or conflict of interest has been made under section 2.13, the University Secretary, will make decisions concerning any replacement that may be required.

 5.6 If a responsible officer assumes the role of complainant under section 9.3, the University Secretary, will appoint another responsible officer for the purpose of administering this Policy.

 6.1 Any member of the University community who believes that he/she may have experienced discrimination should discuss the matter with a member of the Human Rights Office, or the person holding an administrative position as head of a unit in which the concern has arisen.